 I arrived in Suomenlinna shortly after 16:30 (4:30pm) and it was already getting dark.
 It was pouring at this point.
 I tucked my dslr camera away and opted to take photos with my Samsung s7.
 I grabbed a map of the island at the information center and determined to hit all the big landmarks.
 As time ticked away, the island got darker and I felt alone.
 My determination now became hope of surviving the night.
 Yes, my mind ran wild.
 I imagine the island to be beautiful during the summer months or even the day time.
 There are citizens who live on the island.
 I can see them walking through the streets with their families.
 If there is anything I could change about my walk through the island, is not going there at a different hour but to wear comfortable shoes.
 The roads are rocky (literally) and hiking shoes would better suffice.

 I took the 7pm boat ride back to the mainland.
 I met another hostel-mate and we decided to grab dinner.

 Where to Eat:

-I stumbled upon an Asian Fusion Restaurant called Buddha Bar around lunch time that served Thai Noodle Boat (€12).
-I ordered from the menu listed on the wall and grabbed an open seat.
+My hands and my nose were freezing.
+I wanted something warm to fill me up.
+I came across an Asian Fusion Restaurant called Buddha Bar around lunch time that served Thai Noodle Boat (€12).
+I came in, ordered from the menu listed on the wall and grabbed an open seat.
 The water and utensils were self served and the meal was delivered quickly.
+I found the tomato topping to be quite peculiar.
 The food didn’t hit my standard but it kept me warm for a few minutes.

 For dinner, my hostelmate and I ran into a kabob place located inside a mall.
 We didn’t know it was a mall until we sat down.
 We decided to order the combo which included 2 orders of swerrma, fries, salad, and a drink for €18.50.
 It was a steal considering the high price items in Helsinki.